kalle07/raw-txt-snippet-creator/README.md

 The maximum text found is never larger than the original text, as overlapping sections are merged!<br>
 -> All is in character and percent<br>
--> Keep in mind 5000characters ~1200token (aprox one book page) -> If you are searching for the phrase "blue care", please note that this part will not be found if there is a line break between the two words.
+-> Keep in mind 5000characters ~1200token (aprox one book page) -> If you are searching for the phrase "blue care", please note that this part will not be found if there is a line break between the two words.<br>
 Best in combination with my PDF Parser: https://github.com/kalle07/parsing